This page about folic acid for gout was last reviewed, or updated, on 14 March 2017

 This study found an interesting link between gout and folate.
 In this study the researchers concluded that folate (the food form of folic acid) was one of the top three nutrients that are protective against gout.
 The others were fibre (fiber) in foods and Vitamin C. Other studies have learnt of the value of fibre (fiber) in food and Vitamin C in anti gout diets.

 It's likely to be better that you choose foods where folic acid has not been added. e.g. not the folate in cereals or enriched wheat flour or enriched white rice (and foods made from them) because natural folate probably has an edge.
 The best are the fruits and vegetables high in folate.
-But make sure you also consider the purines in the ones you plan to eat and other dietary factors relevant to your diet e.g. their carbohydrate content.
+But make sure you also consider the purines in the ones you plan to eat and other dietary factors relevant to your diet e.g. their carbohydrate and calories content.

 Other findings If you know a lot about gout, some of its other findings will surprise you, as they did the researchers.
 However there are much larger human population (epidemiological) studies of gout.
 There were no women in the study.